Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Implementation

 Code is written using Python 2.7.
-It has a testing suite implemented through unittest.
+It has a testing suite implemented through `unittest`.

-The database schema is illustrated in `docs/meco-direct-derived-schema.pdf`.
+The database schema is illustrated in `docs/meco-direct-derived-schema-v3.pdf`.

 Data parsing is performed by the ElementTree XML parser.
 Data store operations are implemented through the psycopg2 PostgreSQL library.